pingcap/docs/tidb-cloud/migration-job.md

 ### Privileges for the upstream database

-The username you use for the upstream database must have the following privileges:
+The username for the upstream database must have all the following privileges:

 | Privilege | Scope |
 |:----|:----|